rcl-cloudtnt/docs/subscription/privacy.md

 ## Cookies

-When you visit our various CloudTnT Apps, we use cookies to collect standard internet login information and details about the behavior of visitors to our sites.
-The Apps include the following:
+When you visit RCL CLoudTnT, we use cookies to collect standard internet login information and details about the behavior of visitors to our sites.

-- RCL CloudTnT Verifiable Credential Issuer Portal

 We do this to find out things such as the number of visitors to the various parts of our site and to provide you with a better experience.